mariovalney/shipping-loggi-for-woocommerce/README.md

 If you activate this option we'll try to agrupate items by our own way before send data to Loggi as they can handle only 2 packages by request.

+### How delivery estimation time is calculated? ###

+We get the value from Loggi in seconds and change to hours (rounding up).

+If your package will be divided in more than one estimation we use the bigger value.

+### But I need time to prepare my delivery. ###

+No problem.
+You can add "additional time" to your operation.
+Just setting how much hours you'll need for it.

+### How to show the ETA in days? ###

+You should use the filter 'slfw_rate_delivery_time_text' to write your own message.

 ### What are the credentials? ###

 Your e-mail and API Key from Loggi.